 We believe prayer covering makes a huge difference in each person’s receptivity to what God wants to do in him or her.
 If you are accepted into the program, we strongly encourage you to ask one or two trustworthy friends to pray for you weekly while you are in this program.
 You may refer your intercessor to the following PDF Prayer Guide.

 To apply for Living Waters, you may do the following:

 - Fill out and submit our Support Group Application.**

 - You may also print out an application and mail or fax it to First Stone Ministries.

 Living Waters brochures are available upon request for your use or to pass to a friend or loved one.

 *Living Waters is a program of Desert Stream Ministries of Grandview, Missouri.
 First Stone Ministries is an authorized and trained provider of the Living Waters program.

-**Adobe Reader required.
+** Acrobat Reader DC required.